HINDRAF: War of the Roses

-The impact of HINDRAF on GE12
+Impact on GE12

 Large-scale 2007 Bersih rally followed by HINDRAF's later were largest public protests since 1998.

 The 2008 Malaysian general election (GE12) showed how HINDRAF had become one of the triggers for a major change in the course of the country.
 The general dissatisfaction with the regime ruled by UMNO had been brewing for some years and the HINDRAF Rally of 25 November 2007 caused what has been called a political tsunami inclined to opposition Pakatan Rakyat (PR) in Malaysian politics then.

 The ruling UMNO-BN government of Abdullah Badawi lost its two-thirds majority in Parliament and five states to the opposition.
 BN only came close to getting just over half the seats in Parliament from the peninsula Malaysia.
 HINDRAF, which had barely existed for three years, and was barely known until August 2007, suddenly caught the mood of a large proportion of Malaysians, not only Indians and Hindus but the Chinese and a sizeable section of the Malays as well, causing a major upset in the process.

-Declared illegal and banned
+Banning by Malaysian government

 After several warnings by the Malaysian government HINDRAF was officially banned on 15 October 2008.
 This was confirmed by the Malaysian Home Minister, Syed Hamid Albar.
 In a statement issued by the ministry, Syed Hamid said the decision to declare HINDRAF an illegal organisation was made following the ministry being satisfied with facts and evidence that showed HINDRAF had and was being used for unlawful purposes and posed a threat to public order and morality.
 "Based on powers vested under Section 5 (1) of the Societies Act, HINDRAF from today is declared an illegal organisation," he said.
 He said the order was being made as a result of monitoring and investigation of the organisation's activities, since its inception, by the Registrar of Societies (RoS) and the Home Ministry.